Accurate and simplified pressure decay leak testing for single-use bioprocessing

 The advancement of single-use technology is rapidly accelerating the evolution of bioprocessing applications, posing numerous benefits over traditional multi-use equipment.
 Single-use technology, specifically bioreactors, reduces the risk of cross-contamination between batches, increases flexibility, decreases cycle times for process skids, and eliminates costly, time-consuming cleaning steps.

 There is, however, a new challenge: This equipment is susceptible to system leaks.

 Single-use bioreactors (SUBs) are simply plastic bags that often arrive at the manufacturer pre-sterilized by gamma irradiation, already including all necessary single-use sensors.
 The bioreactor manufacturers conduct highly sensitive helium integrity tests as part of their in-house quality control measures.
 However, the bioreactor bag is then removed from the test setup, packaged, and shipped to the pharmaceutical manufacturer.
 It is then unboxed and installed into its holding container as part of a larger setup.

 These handling steps all introduce the potential for damage to the bag.
-System integrity is critical for any bioprocess – and so pressure decay tests are often conducted at the point of use, after the bag has been installed and once no further handling is required.
+As system integrity is critical for any bioprocess, it is common to conduct pressure decay tests at the point of use.
+However, conventional pressure testing methods pose additional challenges:

-This method requires only one device, making it faster and easier to test the bioreactor bag and various other single-use components for leaks.
-It is faster and more sensitive than a pressure decay test, and simpler and lower-cost than a multi-device leak checking system.
+This method requires only one device, making it faster and easier to test single-use equipment for leaks.
+It is faster and more sensitive than a pressure decay test, and simpler and lower cost than a multi-device leak checking system.